 Effective January 2006, the Company adopted the SLB French Supplementary Plan for exempt employees in France.
 The plan complements existing national plans and provides a pension from age 60 when the employee retires from Schlumberger and is eligible for a French state pension.
 The benefit is equivalent to 1.5% of admissible compensation above the earnings cap for less than fifteen years service and 2% of admissible compensation for more than fifteen years service.
 No employee contributions are required or permitted.
 The benefit is paid as a life-time annuity.
 If an eligible employee leaves the Company before age 60 or is otherwise not entitled to a French pension, then the employee would not receive a benefit under the plan.
-If the eligible employee is terminated before age 60, is not subsequently employed and is otherwise entitled to a French pension, then the employee would receive a benefit under the plan.
+If the eligible employee is terminated before age 60, is not subsequently employed and is otherwise entitled to a French pension, then the employee and is otherwise entitled to a French pension, then the employee and is otherwise entitled to a French pension.